djsplice/lmnt_marketplace_plugin/docs/plugin_workflow.md

 ## 1. Overview

 The LMNT Marketplace Plugin is designed to run on a 3D printer (typically alongside Klipper and Moonraker).
 Its primary responsibilities are:
-- Authenticating with the LMNT Marketplace.
+- Authenticating and Registering with the LMNT Marketplace.
 - Fetching authorized print jobs.
 - Securely retrieving and decrypting G-code for printing.
 - Streaming G-code to Klipper for execution.
 - Reporting the final print status back to the marketplace.

-## 2. Authentication
+## 2. Printer Registration

-Before the plugin can fetch print jobs, the printer must be registered with the LMNT Marketplace, and the plugin must be configured with authentication credentials.
+Each printer is associated with a marketplace User ID, and it must be registered before it can fetch print jobs.
+There are several API andpoints that run on the LMNT Marketplace Plugin that are intended to be used with a local web interface, likely integrated into Mainsail/Fluidd that help facilitate the User Login and Printer Registration process.

+1.  **User Login (Prerequisite)**:
+    *   The user logs into the marketplace using their email and password by posting to the Printers API endpoint via a Moonraker RPC method at `POST /machine/lmnt_marketplace/login_user`.
+    *   The Printers API coordinates with the Marketplace API to authenticate the user, retrieve their account information, and return their User JWT.
+    *   This JWT should be used to call the /api/register-printer endpoint with the printer's name and description.

-1.  **Printer Registration (Prerequisite)**:
+2.  **Printer Registration (Prerequisite)**:
-    *   A printer is registered with the Marketplace API (e.g., via an endpoint like `/api/register-printer`).
+    *   A printer is registered with the Marketplace API via the `/api/register-printer` endpoint.
 During this process, a unique plaintext Printer-Specific Encryption Key (PSEK) is generated for the printer.
+The plugin provides an API endpoint which is exposed as an Moonraker RPC method: `POST /machine/lmnt_marketplace/register_printer` - so it can be called as such: `http://mainsail.lmnt.local/machine/lmnt_marketplace/register_printer`.
     *   The Marketplace API coordinates with the Cloud Custodial Wallet Service (CWS) to encrypt this plaintext PSEK.
 This typically involves the Marketplace API calling CWS's `POST /ops/encrypt-data` endpoint with the plaintext PSEK.
 CWS encrypts it using its internal `masterPrinterKekCwsId` and returns the KEK-encrypted PSEK.
     *   The Marketplace API then returns this KEK-encrypted PSEK and a long-lived printer-specific JSON Web Token (JWT) to the printer/plugin.
     *   The plugin stores this KEK-encrypted PSEK (let's refer to it as `kek_encrypted_psek_for_gcode_encryption`) and the JWT locally and securely.
-    *   The plugin may provide a local API endpoint (e.g., `/machine/lmnt_marketplace/register_printer`) to facilitate this registration process from the printer's interface, which in turn calls the Marketplace API.
     *   Future enhancements may include a web interface integrated with Mainsail/Fluidd for easier user interaction.

 2.  **Plugin Authentication**: